How to Buy Bitcoins in India

 Changelly

-Crypto-to-crypto trades have a lo 0.5% fee, however buying or selling with fiat will come with some hefty charges of near 10%.
+Crypto-to-crypto trades have a low 0.25% fee.
+However, buying or selling with fiat may come with some hefty additional charges depending on which third-party processor handles the transaction.
 You can read my full Changelly review here.

 6. How many Bitcoin ATMs are there in India?

-As of 2021, there is currently a single Bitcoin ATM in India, according to CoinATMRadar.
+As of 2024, there are two Bitcoin ATMs in India, according to CoinATMRadar.

 7. Frequently Asked Questions